 Don't worry, we WILL get to the fun stuff, but it is important to get the rules in place before the kids think going with the flow means it's a free-for-all for them.

 They might not know it but setting boundaries and sharing chores around is good for them and they generally respond well to them.

 Boundaries and routines also facilitate a more harmonious and cooperative camping experience for the whole family as everyone chips in and has their role to play.

-In my experience, rules often fall by the wayside when they are not applied consistently, such as when I cave in and just do it myself in the name of expediency.
+In my experience, rules often fall by the wayside when they are not applied consistently, such as if you cave in and just do it yourself in the name of expediency.
 So be calm but persistent and consistent!